1712n/dn-institute/content/market-health/docs/power-law-fitting.md

 - `volume_distribution_skewness`: A value of `1.02254` indicates a moderate positive skewness, meaning more small trades than large ones, but the large trades can be very large.
 - `volume_distribution_mode`: A value of `0.39749` highlights that the most frequent trade sizes are relatively small.
 - `volume_distribution_std`: A value of `0.31331` implies a moderate level of dispersion around the mean trade size, emphasizing the impact of the fat tails on the overall distribution.
+- `volume_distribution`: The provided data structure will help building the histogram and conducting the visual analysis.

 ## Visuals